 The Municipality is currently working to make other parking spaces available.

-The Municipality and the municipal Council would like to thank Voie Verte Chelsea for the $78,500 donation that will be used for the next phase of development of the community trail!
+The Municipality and the Council would like to thank Les amis de la Voie Verte Chelsea for the $78,500 donation that will be used for the next phase of development of the community trail!
 The cheque was presented to Mayor Caryl Green and Director General and Secretary-Treasurer John-David McFaul on December 11, 2020 at an intimate outdoor ceremony.
 Donations were raised through the fundraising efforts of volunteers, sponsors, trail pioneers and supporters of the organization.

 A huge thank you to everyone involved!